I’m not a big fan of a lot of the standard RV decor that comes with our RVs.

 Or going through the wall entirely thus creating a water leak situation.

-Command Hooks are hailed as the end all, be all to hanging small items on the walls of your RV.
+Meanwhile, Command Hooks are hailed as the end all, be all to hanging small items on the walls of your RV.
+I really cannot argue with that.

 Command Hooks May Fall Off Walls in High Heat